gopal-labs/ai-interview-system/task_b4/README.md

 ---

-## Known Limitations

-The model is trained on a small dataset of 40 questions, 10 per class.
-While it achieves 100 percent accuracy on the training set (it effectively memorises the examples it has seen), held-out accuracy on the 20 percent test split is lower because the vocabulary in unseen phrasings does not always overlap with training vocabulary.
-This is expected behaviour for a small dataset and not a flaw in the code.
-The most effective improvement is to add more varied training examples per class.

-Out-of-scope questions, meaning anything outside the four topics such as "What is the weather?", are not refused outright.
-The classifier always assigns the most likely of the four topics.
-The uncertain flag is provided so callers can choose to handle these cases differently, but the flag is a heuristic and will not catch every out-of-scope question.

-The secondary topic threshold and the confidence threshold are fixed constants chosen on the current dataset.
-They may need adjustment if the dataset grows significantly or new topic categories are added.

----

 ## Challenges Addressed in This Task

 This section describes the challenges that existed in the original implementation and how each one was resolved.